Lunyachek/brand/README.rst

 Open edX Brand Package Interface
 ================================

 This project contains the default branding assets and style used in Open edX applications.
-It is published on npm as `@edx/brand-openedx`.

 The file structure serves as an interface to be implemented for custom branding and theming of Open edX.